rmrk-team/evm-sample-contracts/contracts/SplitEquippable/README.md

     }
 }
 ````

+**NOTE: Passing `0x0` as the value of `nestingAddress` allows us to initialize the smart contract without having the
+addeess of the deployed `AdvancedExternalEquip` and allows us to add it at a later point in time.**

 This is all that is required to get you started with implementing the `MultiResource` and `Equippable` parts of the
 external equippable RMRK lego composite.